 - An additional statement has been added that when clinical trials or evaluations are used to validate a product, the product is not considered to be released for consumer use.

 - This is a new section to ISO 13485.

 - This section requires the organization to follow documented procedures for transferring design outputs to manufacturing.
 The organization is now required to confirm that the manufacturing outputs match those of the design phase.

 7.3.9 – Control of Design and Development Changes

-- Additional requirements have been added to control design and development changes, in accordance with an organization’s documented procedures.
+- Additional requirements have been added to control design and development changes according to an organization’s documented procedures.

 7.3.10 – Design and Development Files

 - An additional requirement to maintain design and development files has been added.
 These files must include records of any changes to the design.